 “Let’s just simply pay people to save,” she says.
-Alliant savers who get the bonus, she points out, will earn the equivalent of a 16% APY.
+Alliant savers who deposit exactly enough to get the bonus, she points out, will earn the equivalent of a 16% APY.
 “All you do is put in $100 a month for 12 consecutive months.
 Fabulous.”

-This post has been updated to correct the terms of Alliant’s offer, which has been extended through Dec.
-31, 2021.
+This post has been updated to reflect the extension of Alliant’s offer, which is now available through Dec.
+31, 2022.